ltgoslo/NoMusic/NorSID/README.md

 - `intent accuracy` for the intents
 - `weighted f1-score` for the dialects.

-If you only participate in the sentence-level tasks (intent detection and/or dialect identification), you can submit a simpler files containing only lines starting with `#` and blank lines (see example `norsid_dev_random.conll`).
+If you only participate in the sentence-level tasks (intent detection and/or dialect identification), you can submit a simpler file containing only lines starting with `#` and blank lines (see example `norsid_dev_random.conll`).